quantum-kite/kite/docs/documentation/calculation.md

 * `#!python num_moments`
   : defines the number of moments of the Chebyshev expansion and hence the energy resolution of the calculation; see [Documentation][documentation].
 * `#!python num_random`
   : Defines the number of random vectors for the stochastic evaluation of traces.
 * `#!python num_disorder`
   : Defines the number of disorder realisations (and boundary twists if the `#!python "random"` boundary mode is chosen).

-Some parameters are specific for the target function:
+Some parameters are specific of the target function:

 * `#!python direction`
   : Specifies the component of the linear (longitudinal: `#!python 'xx'`, `#!python 'yy'` (, `#!python 'zz'`), transversal: `#!python 'xy'`, `#!python 'yx'` (, `#!python 'xz'`, `#!python 'yz'`)) or the nonlinear conductivity tensor (e.g., `#!python 'xyx'` or `#!python 'xxz'`) to be calculated.
 * `#!python temperature`
-  : Temperature of the Fermi-Dirac distribution used to evaluate
-    optical and DC conductivities.
-If $eV$ is used as a unit of `#!python energy`, then `#!python temperature` is measured in Kelvin.
-(Internally, the `#!python temperature` is converted to $eV$ through Boltzmann's constant $k_B$.
-    To define the `#!python temperature` in arbitrary units, specify the quantity $k_B T$, which has units of energy.)
+  : Temperature of the Fermi-Dirac distribution used to evaluate optical and DC conductivities.  `#!python temperature` specifies the quantity $k_B T$, which has units of `#!python energy`.
+If the hoppings are given in $eV$, `#!python temperature`is given in $eV$ .
+To convert to Kelvin, it is necessary to divide the value by the Boltzmann's constant $k_B$.

 * `#!python num_points`
   : Number of energy points used by the post-processing tool to output the density of states.
 * `#!python special`
   : Simplified form of nonlinear optical conductivity hBN example.
 * `#!python energy`
-  : Selected value of energy at which we want to calculate the `#!python singleshot_conductivity_dc`
+  : Selected values of Fermi energy at which we want to calculate the `#!python singleshot_conductivity_dc`.
 * `#!python eta`
-  : Imaginary energy component used in the Green function's.
-This
-    provides a controlled broadening or phenomelogical energy-scale for inelastic processes.
+  : Imaginary term in the denominator of the Green function's that provides a controlled broadening or inelastic energy scale.
 For technical details, see [Documentation][documentation].

 The `#!python calculation` is structured in the following way: